 And connect with him on jonnegroni.com

 Joanna is the author of the young adult science fiction novel Threadwalkers.
-She currently lives in Chicago with her husband, two cats, and extensive book collection.
+She currently lives in California with her husband, two cats, and extensive book collection.

 She spends her time alternately between creative artistic pursuits and has a passion for conservation and wildlife while working on whatever story she’s got brewing in her overly active imagination.
 She still hasn’t decided what she’s going to be when she grows up, though she suspects it will probably be herself.